hirschlisa/harmonisation/Harmonisation.md

 You have two ways to interact with the exercises:
 * Copy & Paste: You can click the Copy icon on the right-hand side of any code chunk in this course to paste it directly into your RStudio script.
-* Download the Full Script: If you prefer to have the complete code for this entire section, you can [download the R Script here](Section3_WorkingwithHarmonisedDatasets.Rmd).
+* Download the Full Script: If you prefer to have the complete code for this entire section, you can download the [R Script](Section3_WorkingwithHarmonisedDatasets.Rmd) and view the [rendered HTML](Section3_WorkingwithHarmonisedDatasets.html).

 ** 3.2.1 Setup: Install and Load Packages **